Updated on March 23, 2026.

-According to recent data from the U.S. Bureau of Labor Statistics, in , the United State not seasonally adjusted Consumer Price Index for all Urban Consumers (CPI-U): New motorcycles in the US was 0;
+According to data from the US BLS, in , the US Consumer Price Index for all Urban Consumers (CPI-U): was (

 The Consumer Price Index (CPI) measures the change in prices paid by consumers for goods and services.
 The CPI of all urban consumers (CPI-U) reflects the spending patterns of all urban consumers which represents about 93 percent of the total US population.
 The CPI-U is based on the expenditures of almost all residents of urban or metropolitan areas, including professionals, the self-employed, the poor, the unemployed, and retired people, as well as urban wage earners and clerical workers.

-Month CPI-U for New motorcycles in the US % change from YAGO (Inflation Rate)
+Month CPI-U % change from YAGO (Inflation Rate)

 0